Slimbook-Team/slimbookface/README.md

 # SlimbookFace

+Note: **Stable release is for 20.04**, for newer system releases, howdy installation might fail.

 Slimbook Face is an application that allows you to graphically manage multiple faces with [boltgolt/howdy](https://github.com/boltgolt/howdy) and enable PAM authentication throughout the system, or disable it at login, since login fails in some distributions or desktop environments (like KDE).

 ![en_main_faceadded](https://user-images.githubusercontent.com/18195266/123270336-1db43e00-d500-11eb-9172-fb91dd9b5050.png)